mk12/sicp/notes/lecture.md

 ### Why do we need compound data?

 - Why bother with these data objects instead of just passing in four numbers?
-It doesn't scale, and there is no abstraction.
     - We would have to worry about all these temporary numbers.
-- It's confusing.
+    - It doesn't scale.
+It's confusing.
 We need abstraction.
-- We need to create compound data objects for the same reason that we separate our program into procedures built on abstractions.
+- We need to create compound data objects for the same reason that we separate our programs into procedures built on abstractions.

 ## Part 2

 ### Pairs

-- How do we actually make one of these "clouds"?
-- We need a kind of glue to connect things.
+- How do we make one of these "clouds"?
+We need a kind of glue to connect things.
 - Lisp provides this: it is called _list structure_.
-- The primitive `cons` allows us to construct _pairs_.
+It starts with the primitive procedure `cons`.
-- `cons` is obviously the **cons**tructor.
-- `car` and `cdr` are the selectors for pairs.
+- `cons` is obviously the **cons**tructor. `car` and `cdr` are the selectors for pairs.
-- For any `x` and `y`, `(car (cons x y))` is `x`.
-- For any `x` and `y`, `(cdr (cons x y))` is `y`.
+- For any `x` and `y`, `(car (cons x y))` is `x`, and `(cdr (cons x y))` is `y`.
 - We can represent conses with two boxes side by side with an arrow coming from each.
-- This is called _box-and-pointer notation_.
+This is called _box-and-pointer notation_.

 ### Lowest terms

-- When we use the system to add a half and a quarter, it gives us six eights instead of three quarters.
+- When we use the system to add a half and a quarter, it gives us six eighths instead of three quarters.
 This isn't what we want.
-- This isn't the problem of the addition procedure; the `make-rat` procedure should be responsible for reducing to lowest terms.
+- This isn't the addition procedure's problem; the `make-rat` procedure should be responsible for reducing to lowest terms.
 - We can use the greatest common divisor to fix this:

 ```